CliMA/EnsembleKalmanProcesses.jl/docs/src/update_groups.md

 ```

 ## Advice for constructing blocks
-1. The blocks cannot contain repeated parameters (i.e. parameters cannot be updated "twice")
+1. A parameter cannot appear in more than one block (i.e. parameters cannot be updated more than once)
-2. Block structure is user-defined, and directly assumes that there is no correlation between blocks.
+2. The block structure is user-defined, and directly assumes that there is no correlation between blocks.
 It is up to the user to confirm if there truly is independence between different blocks.
 Otherwise convergence properties may suffer.
-3. This can be used in conjunction with minibatching, so long as the defined data objects are available in all data observations.
+3. This can be used in conjunction with minibatching, so long as the defined data objects are available in all `Observation`s in the series.

 ## What happens internally?

 We simply perform an independent `update_ensemble!` for each provided pairing and combine model output and updated parameters afterwards.
 Note that even without specifying an update group, by default EKP will always be construct one under-the-hood.

 !!! note "In future..."
     In theory this opens up the possibility to have different configurations, or even processes, in different groups.
 This could be useful when parameter-data pairings are highly heterogeneous and so the user may wish to exploit, for example, the different processes scaling properties.
-However this has not been implemented.
+However this has not yet been implemented.